d-benvenuti/brexitVisualization/README.md

 # State of the implementation

 -	Implemented multiple selection on the regions' map.
+-	Started implementing changes on the right chart for multiple selection; right now only texts referring to totals are updated.

 # Todo

--	Update the chart on the right when a multiple selection occurs.
+-	Complete updating the chart on the right when a multiple selection occurs.
 -	Implement SCXML statecharts.

 # instructions